Visualizing computational fluid dynamics on a car

 plt.draw()

-Pressure over car mesh vertices
+Pressure distribution over car mesh vertices

 Each sample in the CarCFDDataset also includes a set of latent query points on which we learn a function to enable learning with an FNO in the middle of our geometry-informed models.
 Let’s visualize the queries on top of the car from before: